ibethel/shorty/README.md

 These URLs are tracked by referrer and by visitor, allowing us to gain a better understanding of who is sending traffic our direction and who those users are.

+There are a couple ways to get to the stats page.
+The first way is to click on the link title when viewing the complete list of shorts. (the home page)
+The second way is to simply append "+" to the end of the short URL.
+For example, if the short URL is http://shorty.me/jsns, then to get to the stats page, simply type in http://shorty.me/jsns+ and you will be redirected.

+### FAQ

+#### What if I want to delete a short?
+Unfortunately this is not possible.
+You can edit it to redirect to something else, but deleting it can be problematic.
+If this request becomes requested often enough, the feature may be built in.
+But for now, it is not available, sorry.

 ### Todo
 1. Write tests
 2. Capture more information about users